ipspace/netlab/docs/module/isis.md

 # IS-IS Configuration Module

-This configuration module configures IS-IS routing process on Cisco IOS, Cisco NX-OS, Arista EOS and Junos (tested on vSRX).
+This configuration module configures IS-IS routing process on Cisco IOS, Cisco NX-OS, Arista EOS, Junos (tested on vSRX), Nokia SR OS and Nokia SR Linux.

-Supported IS-IS features:
+The module supports the following IS-IS features:

 * IPv4 and IPv6
 * IS type (L1 and/or L2)